NajwaLaabid/Denoising-sc-RNA-seq/Readme.md

 - preprocess.py: helper functions for reading and preprocessing givten data (genes.csv) and performing basic operations like generating plots and normalizing a given anndata object.

 # Summary of Results

+We tested the model by generating PCA clustering plots on noise-ridden and denoised simulated data.
+We compared the performance of our model to the original DCA implementation.
+The results are shown below:

 # Reproducibility